 Having clean furniture at your place is one of many signs of how neat and tidy you are.
 Even when you go to a place like a restaurant or an arcade, one of the ways you judge their cleanliness is by looking at the furniture.

 The seating space is probably one of the most frequently-judged spaces in any home or facility since there is direct physical contact between your guests and the sofa in your living area, no wonder that piece of furniture catches the most attention.

-Imagine going for a game at escape room breakout, and one of the clues you need to find is inside a sofa.
+Imagine going for a game at an escape room breakout, and one of the clues you need to find is inside a sofa.
 You would not want to touch a couch covered with dust now, do you?

 Whether it is a business facility or a home, your sofa speaks for your hygiene and taste.
-So, if your couch is dirty, good luck seeing any guest come back to your place.

 *This post contains affiliate links.
 Full disclosure here.

 How Often Do You Need to Clean Your Sofa?